PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

     <br>

 > [!IMPORTANT]
-> In production environments, it is recommended to have multiple firewalls deployed across different zones within each region.
+> In production environments, it is recommended to have multiple firewalls deployed across different zones in each region.
 This approach offers higher redundancy for intra-region failure events.